privacybydesign/yivi-portal/README.md

 ### Deployment

-For production deployment, the Dockerfile and docker-compose file can be used.
+For production deployment, the Dockerfile can be used.

 #### Docker image